 The Company's exposure to interest rate risk relates mainly to its floating interest rate debt and balances of surplus funds placed with financial institutions.
-The Company's intention is to obtain the most favorable interest rate borrowings available without increasing its foreign currency exposure.
+The Company's intention is to obtain the most favorable interest rate available without increasing its foreign currency exposure.
 Surplus funds are generally placed in deposits in banks.
 Such deposits are available daily in order to provide the Company with flexibility to meet all requirements for working capital and capital investments.
 The extent to which the Company plans to utilize interest rate swaps and other derivatives to manage its interest rate risk will be determined by the net debt exposure and its views on future interest rates.

 The objective of the interest rate swaps is to manage interest rate risk exposure on variable interest rate debt arrangements such as the Term Loan debt arrangement (see Note 6).
 The interest rate swap agreements effectively modify the Company's exposure to interest rate risk by converting a portion of the variable-rate debt to a fixed rate, thus reducing the impact of the interest rate changes on future interest expense.
 The Company has not designated these interest rate swaps as hedges and does not apply hedge accounting to its interest rate derivative instruments.
-At December 31, 2016, the Company had interest rate swaps associated with the Term Loan with a notional amount of \$203.5 million that effectively fixed the variable rate on the Term Loan between 1.11% and 1.36%.
-At December 31, 2015, the Company had an interest rate swap with a notional amount of \$47.1 million for the Beta tranche that effectively fixed the variable rate on the Term Loan to approximately 1.36%.
+At December 31, 2017 and 2016, the Company had interest rate swaps with total notional amounts of \$177.3 and \$203.5 million, respectively, that fixed the variable rate on the Term Loan to approximately between 1.11% and 1.36%.

-At December 31, 2016 and 2015, the Company valued the interest rate swaps as a net asset of \$3.1 million and a net liability of \$132,000, respectively.
+At December 31, 2017 and 2016, the Company valued the interest rate swaps as a net asset of \$3.7 million and \$3.1 million, respectively.
 The Company determined the fair value of the interest rate swaps based on indirect market prices, and accordingly classified such fair value measurement as Level 2.
+For the years ended December 31, 2017 and 2016, the Company recognized interest income associated with the mark to market on its derivatives of \$0.4 million and \$3.3 million, respectively.